What is Collagen?

 Collagen makes up 70% of the protein in your skin and ensures its cohesion, elasticity and regeneration.
 In your 20’s, you start making less collagen, so maintaining a healthy level of collagen in your skin is key to keeping your skin beautiful and youthful, and reducing the development of wrinkles, lines, and sagging skin.
 Collagen protein as part of your daily diet promotes new skin cells generation and skin elasticity, tone, strength, firmness, and moisture.

 While topical collagen skin products can help the look of your skin, collagen through food will nourish your skin cells from the inside out.
-The dermis, the deepest layer and the foundation of the skin, significantly affects the elasticity and flexibility of the outer layer of your skin.
-Collagen is the main component of the dermis.
+The dermis, the deepest layer and the foundation of the skin, which significantly affects the elasticity and flexibility of the outer layer of your skin, is mostly made of collagen.

 Collagen supplements can result in reduction in facial lines, wrinkles, and skin dryness.
 Another study found that as little as 5 grams collagen peptides a day improved skin elasticity, especially in elderly women.
 Collagen peptides taken through dietary supplements also increased the density of fibroblast cells (the cells that make more skin) and increased the formation of collagen in the dermis layer.